 Whisk together all of the Big Mac sauce ingredients in a small bowl, until smooth.

-Spread a generous layer of special sauce on the bottom half of buns.
-Add a layer of shredded lettuce and a scattering of chopped onions.
+Spread a generous layer of special sauce on the bottom buns.
+Add a layer of shredded lettuce and sprinkle of chopped onions.

 Next, add a slayer of sliced cheese and pickles.
-Top this with the cooked hamburger meat.
+Top this with the cooked burger patties.
 I recommend doing this while the meat is still warm so it will melt the cheese.

 Add another layer of cheese and pickles.